top of page

 A Day In My Life

-…. begins with an exuberant yellow Lab leaping onto the bed between my husband and me to encourage whichever one of us appears least comatose.
-Most days, after I stagger to the kitchen and revive myself with coffee, Scout having plunked himself on top of me, I drag myself to the gym for a water aerobics class (sometimes the water is slightly above freezing, too).
-The instructors are great and indulge the class by playing music from the mid and late seventies so we can sing to distract ourselves from shivering while we jump around in wild cardiac exercises.
-Water aerobics are supposed to leave us beautifully toned, also.
-I’ve only been doing this for twenty-one years; I’m sure that effect will be apparent soon.
+…. begins with Cassie, an exuberant beagador (half Lab, half beagle), wanting outside! and then breakfast from the least comatose of us, which will be my husband, Alan.
+Most days, after I stagger to the kitchen and revive myself with coffee, I drag myself to the gym for a water aerobics class (sometimes the water is actually slightly above freezing).
+The instructors are great and indulge the class by playing music from the mid and late seventies so we can sing to distract ourselves from shivering while we hop, skip and jump doing cardiac exercises that we definitely handled better in elementary school gym classes.
+Water aerobics are supposed keep us healthy and also leave us beautifully toned; I’ve only been doing this for twenty-six years so I’m sure that beautifully toned effect will be showing very soon.

 Once I’m home, I head to my writing room with another infusion of coffee.
-My computer desk is in front of a large window.
-I can see the six raised beds of our vegetable and weed garden out in the sunny part of the yard near the roses.
+My computer desk is in front of a large window so I can see the six raised beds of our vegetable and weed garden out in the sunny part of the yard near the roses.

 I spend the day writing.
-I try not to be distracted by phone or email—or Scout, especially when I’m working on something new.
-When a book is coming out there’s a lot of work expected on publicity and marketing and sometimes it’s difficult to balance that with focus on the new project—what I most love to do—and often the new work ends up on the back burner for a while.
-What I didn’t do today—again–was work on my next novel.
-But I think that’s the life of the writer now, back and forth between working on something new and what we do to help bring our books into the world and find their readership.
+I try not to be distracted by phone or email—or Cassie, especially when I’m working on something new.
+When a book is coming out there’s a lot of work expected on publicity and marketing and sometimes it’s difficult to balance that with focus on the new project—which I most love to do—and often the new work ends up on the back burner for a while.
+What I didn’t do today—again—was work on my next novel.
+But I think that’s the life of the writer now, back and forth between working on something new and what we do to help bring our books into the world.

-At about 3:30, Scout starts to get impatient.
-I can hold him off until 4:00 if I’m being productive.
-By then he’ll be impatiently nosing my left arm, making it impossible to type.
-If I put him off much longer, he puts his front paw into my lap and jams his head between me and the keyboard.
-I’ll give up and load him into the back seat of the car, drive the two minutes it takes me to get to the nature preserve near my house where off-leash dogs are allowed to run if they’re under voice command, which Scout occasionally is.
-Unless there’s something stinky or dead to roll in or eat.
-Then all bets are off.
-I do this, unless, of course, my husband is home from his fine art photography studio, and I can get him to take Scout.
-Or, I give up on work and we all go.
+By about 3:00, Cassie starts to get impatient.
+My husband comes home from his photography studio around then.
+Anticipating his return, Cassie will already be impatiently nosing my left arm, making it impossible to type.
+If I put her off much longer, she puts her front paw into my lap and jams her head between me and the keyboard.
+I give up the fantasy of finishing what I’d hoped to, and we load her into the back seat of the car, drive the two minutes it takes to get to the nature preserve near our house where friendly off-leash dogs are accepted if they’re under good voice command, which Cassie is, sort of.
+What she’s actually commanded by are tennis balls.
+Obsession is the only word to describe her relationship with them.

-for me, a literary novel.
-I count it an excellent day when it included contact with a family member like my daughter, one of the grandchildren, or my sister.
-The day circles its tails and settles to sleep for the night with Scout having done exactly that, first up on the bed with us for some final treats, and then down on his own, everything—at least for a few hours—in place.
+at how prescient that series was, and how appropriate for 2024.
+Always, always, finally, an hour or more of reading—for me, a literary novel.
+I count it an excellent day that includes contact with a family member like my daughter, one of the grandchildren, or my sister.
+The day circles its tails and settles to sleep for the night with Cassie having done exactly that first, everything—at least for a few hours—in place.

 bottom of page